Stefafrontani/ticketing-app/README.md

 The salt is a random string attached to a hashed password that protects that hased password from a Rainbow Table Attack In this way, we end up having a unique hashed password for every user: while the process of hashing the password is the same for every user, with the unique salt part attached to that hashed password makes the password-encryption process unique for each password

+## Authentication Strategies and Options

+The issues about authentication in microservices world is that almost every service should know whether a user is signin and has a valid session.

+The approaches:

+Fundamental solution #1

+Make a sync request between services - the one that need the user validation authenticated and the auth service.

+The props:

+- Change to auth service are inmediately reflected
+  The cons:
+- Dependencies between services.
+If auth service go down, the entire app starts to be useless

+Fundamental solution #2

+Each service know how to authenticate a user

+The pros:

+- No dependencies between services.
+  The cons:
+- All services (most of them) should have that code neccesary to authenticate the user.
+- The most important: the example of get a user banned. i.e.: ASsume user tries to purchase a ticket.
+He can, the service of purchasing a ticket is aware of authenticating the user.
+But what happend if that same user gets banned in some point on the future?
+That logic would be take care by the auth service, updating the access that user has { username: 'Bad person', isBanned: true }.
+The services that per se authenticate the users, would not know this change.
+They wont know if that user is banned.
+The JWT/Cookie that the user had to authenticate (Remember: which is provided by the service used and not auth service) is still VALID!
+PROBLEM

+Handle expiration time for the JWT.
+When the JWT will have its age too so when the user made a requests, inside the service where the request its been made, that service should ask whether that JWT is expired or not.
+If it is expired, ways of procceding:

+1. Sync request to auth service to refresh token
+2. Ask the client to get the token (this means, redirect to login and login)
+3. Expiratiom + cache + event bus
+   Now, assume that the expiraiton is 15 minutes
+   How do we deal with that banned user in that window of 15 minutes?
+Maybe the user was banned before the JWT expired.FOr this, we could make an async betwenn services implementation.
+An event bus implementation.
+   We can create an event whenever we want to update that JWT (for example is a user is banned, create an event called: { type: 'UserBanned', useId: 'id' }).
+This event goes to each of our services and inside them we can persist the data inside a cache, and give it life for the same period of time that the jwt will expire.